 Hotel Food at the Hampton Inn

-I decided on a coronation chicken sandwich, fries and an avocado chicken salad.
+I decided on a coronation chicken sandwich, fries, and an avocado chicken salad.
 I did not eat it all at once of course, this was spread out between lunch and dinner.
-I love coronation chicken sandwiches, which is a curried chicken salad sandwich and it is delicious.
-It is one British creation that I enjoy in tea sandwiches or for a fast lunch.
+I love coronation chicken sandwiches, which is a curried chicken salad sandwich.
+It is one British creation that I enjoy in tea sandwiches, or for a fast lunch.

 North Sea Fish Restaurant

 Have I mentioned how much I enjoy a solid plate of fresh fish and chips?
 There are plenty of places in the UK to have this mainstay dish, but you have to find a good chippy in order to appreciate this dish.
 I have eaten very bad fish and chips from ordinary take aways, but I have also tried terrific ones too.

 The fish and chips served at North Sea Fish Restaurant was one of the better places that I have tried.
 This family owned chippy has been open since 1977, and has over ten varieties of fish delivered daily.
 They also give you fresh tartar sauce, and a large basket of chips with your order.